-3. Nonresidential structures with fixtures that are designed to have zero discharge to the metropolitan sewage facilities may be eligible to have a reduced capacity charge provided that the zero discharge structure's systems or fixtures do not present a human or environmental health risk.
-The following shall guide evaluation and award of a modified capacity charge for zero discharge structures:

-a.
-For zero discharge structures, the number of residential customer equivalents shall be projected in accordance with subsection O.2.g. of this section; however, fixtures and sources that are engineered to function without discharging into to the metropolitan sewage facilities shall be given the value of zero for purposes of calculating the residential customer equivalents.
-These calculations will be determined by review of applicantsubmitted engineering plans and specifications, site inspections and other materials deemed necessary by the department and such calculations shall be subject to approval by the department;
+- i.
+For attached accessory dwelling units and detached accessory dwelling units, an interim capacity charge classification is established for such units.
+This interim classification requires that an accessory dwelling unit be assigned a value of 0.6 for purposes of calculating the number of residential customer equivalents and applying any credits in accordance with subsection O.2. and 5. of this section, respectively. - 3.
+Nonresidential structures with fixtures that are designed to have zero discharge to the metropolitan sewage facilities may be eligible to have a reduced capacity charge provided that the zero discharge structure's systems or fixtures do not present a human or environmental health risk.
+The following shall guide evaluation and award of a modified capacity charge for zero discharge structures: - a.
+For zero discharge structures, the number of residential customer equivalents shall be projected in accordance with subsection O.2.((g-)) of this section; however, fixtures and sources that are engineered to function without discharging into to the metropolitan sewage facilities shall be given the value of zero for purposes of calculating the residential customer equivalents.
+These calculations will be determined by review of applicant-submitted engineering plans and specifications, site inspections and other materials deemed necessary by the department and such calculations shall be subject to approval by the department; - b.

-b.
 Zero discharge structures and systems may be required by the department to install monitor and alarm systems to confirm that the structure does not discharge to the metropolitan sewage facilities.
-Reporting requirements shall be specified by the department; and c.
+Reporting requirements shall be specified by the department; and - c.
 If a zero discharge structure's system discharges to the metropolitan sewage facilities, this shall be considered a discharge event and the structure shall be subject to a capacity charge in an amount equal to a single invoice, for one quarter or three months, calculated using the monthly capacity charge for conventional systems in accordance with subsection O.2.g. of this section at the rate applicable in the year of discharge.
 Any discharge from a zero discharge structure or system lasting ninety calendar days or less shall be considered a single discharge event.
 If a zero discharge structure has three discharge events during any fifteen-year period, the structure shall then be immediately converted to a conventional capacity charge calculation calculated using subsection O.2.g. of this section.
 The zero discharge structure shall then be assessed the full fifteen-year capacity charge rate applicable during the year of the third discharge event into the metropolitan sewage system;

-4. The capacity charge ((shall be collected by the department directly from the customer)) is the responsibility of the current owner.
+4. The capacity charge is the responsibility of the current owner.
 The department shall collect the capacity charge directly from the current legal property owner.
 The charge shall be a monthly charge for fifteen years.

 Each customer subject to the charge shall be billed by the department semi-annually or at such frequency as may be determined by the director.
 The total amount of the charge, hereinafter the "total amount due," may be paid at any time.
-The total amount due shall be the sum of all remaining payments discounted ((at the rate of five and one-half percent annually)) by an index reflecting fifteen-year mortgage and ten- and twenty-year investment rates that will be updated in December of each year;
+The total amount due shall be the sum of all remaining payments discounted by an index reflecting fifteen-year mortgage and ten- and twenty-year investment rates that will be updated in December of each year;